 Below is an example WooCommerce Shop Page that has been customised using this technique.
 I’ve annotated it to show you what WordPress Blocks were used to create it.

-Bonus tip: Creating a Responsive WooCommerce Shop Page
+Creating a Responsive WooCommerce Shop Page

 Creating a great mobile experience for your customers is incredibly important.